Ministry of Defence

 Walter Clement

 Able Seaman Sussex 6/21 RNVR.
 "Hood" Battalion, 63rd Royal Naval Division.
 Killed in action at Arras 23 April 1917.
 Husband of Dorothy Harriott (remarried) of Selmeston, Berwick Station.
-Commemorated on The Arras Memorial
+No known grave.
+Commemorated on Arras Memorial

 HARRIS